 In either situation, you have the same question: Can you pay a credit card with a credit card?

-How to Pay a Credit Card With a Credit Card
+How to Pay a Credit Card With Another Credit Card

 The short answer: No. At least probably not in the way you’re thinking.
 You can’t just log into your Discover account and pay your bill by typing in your Amex number, and that’s true for most if not all issuers.

 Cash Advance or Convenience Check